nishat-supty244/dlh-cyber_security/blue_team/1x02_the_weak_links/9-osint_hunt.md

-# The OSINT Hunt
+# The OSINT Hunt: MedDefense Vulnerability Assessment Supplement

-This report presents additional vulnerabilities identified through **Open Source Intelligence (OSINT) research** that were not detected during the original vulnerability scan.
-These findings demonstrate security gaps that can exist outside traditional vulnerability scanning coverage, particularly in **network appliances, cloud identity platforms, and backup infrastructure**.
+This assessment identifies additional security risks discovered through **Open Source Intelligence (OSINT) research** that were not detected during the original vulnerability scan.
+These findings highlight gaps in traditional vulnerability scanning, especially for **network security appliances, cloud identity platforms, and backup infrastructure**.

 ---